Consider taking an Ethnic Studies class (ASAM and ICS) ... I'm excited to meet you and be a part of your college experience!

 - Learning Communities

-- IMPACT AAPI - De Anza College was 1 of 6 awardees (2008-2011) across the country in the inaugural AANAPISI grant program created by the U.S. Dept. of Education
+- IMPACT AAPI - De Anza College was one of six awardees (2008-2011) across the country in the inaugural AANAPISI grant program created by the U.S. Dept. of Education